-JEA is in its second year of a special outreach program in partnership with the National Scholastic Press Association to deliver on-site training to journalism programs in need.
+JEA is entering the third year of its partner project in partnership with the National Scholastic Press Association to deliver on-site training to journalism programs in need.

 All journalism teachers and their students deserve support and training regardless of factors like location, funding and available resources.
 The National High School Journalism Convention offers fantastic programming for attendees, but the bottom line is that some of the teachers and students most in need are unable to attend.

 Teachers are sometimes assigned journalism classes to teach and student media to advise, and, despite their best efforts, are unable to get things rolling.
 Programs may not have money to print or host a website, and students quickly lose interest when their work has no audience.
 Or worse, they may get a publication up and running only to come under fire because students didn’t have the necessary law and ethics training.